 As they complete the items they check them off with a wet erase marker that is kept near the checklists (which are stapled to the the wall in the kitchen.

-What I like about these checklists is that not only are we able to remember all of the things she needs to do each morning and night, but it makes HER responsible for getting it done.
+What I like about this daily routine chart is that not only are we able to remember all of the things she needs to do each morning and night, but it makes HER responsible for getting it done.
 Teaching your kids to be responsible for their own tasks and lives is an invaluable skill for them to learn.
 You aren’t always going to be there to tell them to do their work, or chores.
 If they don’t learn to do things on their own, they will get a rude awakening when they head off into the real world.

 Having the checklist for her, also helps her to create good habits in her life, such as keeping her room clean, and basic hygiene among other things.
 Every night when we set out her clothes for the next day, we put the checklist right on top of the clothes, so she’s able to get to work on it right when she first wakes up (which is always around 6 AM… what can I say, she’s my early bird).
 She is usually done with most of it by the time I get out of the shower, and then all we have to do is head off to school!
 It’s really worked out great for us.
 Then, while she’s at school, I place the evening checklist right on the kitchen table.
 When she comes home from school, I’m usually still upstairs working, so she can get to work on her evening checklist by starting her homework right away.

 So, these checklists are all well and good for my 7 year old… but what do I use for myself?
 Well, it’s a combination of several different applications and services, since they all do different things for me.
 For my regular to do list that I add things to on a daily basis, and for my “recurring” tasks such ask “work out” and “clean my email inbox”